529 Plan Details:

 Pricing is specifically aligned to the age of your child when you purchase the contract.
 The younger your child is when you buy a contract, the more you save on the purchase of a prepaid tuition plan.
-For the 2015-16 enrollment period prices ranged from as little as $2,075 for a one-semester community college contract for a newborn, to as much as $113,231 for a nine-semester University of Illinois at Urbana-Champaign contract for a child in the ninth grade or higher.
+For the 2015-16 enrollment period prices ranged from as little as $1,907 for a one-semester community college contract for a newborn, to as much as $92,507 for a nine-semester University of Illinois at Urbana-Champaign contract for a child in the ninth grade or higher.

 Up to nine semesters of university level tuition and mandatory fees, up to four semesters of community college level tuition and mandatory fees, or a combination of four university semesters and four community college semesters.
 The University+ option is separately priced and covers the University of Illinois at Urbana-Champaign, which the basic University Plan does not.

 Equal to the average mean-weighted credit hour value of public in-state costs.

 Lump sum, initial lump sum payment and installment payments for the balance, or installment payments only.
 The extended payment plans are available only for children in 8th grade and younger.
 The extended payments offered match the number of years until your child starts college.
 The first payment is due on the first day of the second month following the month of enrollment.

 Yes, the legislature is required to consider, but not necessarily approve, an appropriation to cover the shortfall.